jhpyle/docassemble/_docs/config.md

 This will cause 15 [Celery] workers to be spawned.

 Note that there are two [Celery] systems: one called `celerysingle` with a single worker, and one called `celery` with one or more workers.
 The `celerysingle` system is used for background processes that will perform parallel processing and use every CPU in the machine; it would be dangerous to run more than one such process at a time.
-The `celery` system is used for all other tasks, which [Celery] may in parallel on all the available worker processes.
-Thus if the `celery processes` is `15`, the [`worker_concurrency`] of one system will be `1` for `celerysingle` and `14` for `celery`.
+The `celery` system is used for all other tasks, which [Celery] may run in parallel on all the available worker processes.
+Thus, if the `celery processes` is `15`, the [`worker_concurrency`] will be `1` for `celerysingle` and `14` for `celery`.
 You can see this if you do `ps ax | grep celery` on the server.

 If you want the number of [Celery] processes to scale with CPU but you think your system can handle more concurrency than the standard